dennisbirch/dbbbuilder-swift/README.md

 The DBBQueryOptions struct has five properties that can be set to influence fetch results for methods that take a DBBQueryOptions argument.

+_conditions_: An optional array of strings specifying conditions to match on, which are added to a WHERE clause.
+Each array item should define one condition to match on, e.g. "score > 50".
+By default, condition clauses are created with AND (i.e. matches all conditions) logic.
+If you instead want OR logic (i.e. matches any condition), add "OR" as an item in the array.

 _propertyNames_: An optional array of strings for properties to include in the results.
 Properties that are omitted do not have their values populated.
 This can enhance performance if the object graph is complex and not all properties are needed in certain cases.

+_sorting_: An optional array of strings for column sort orders, by sort priorty.
+All columns receive the same ascending or descending order.
+You can change the default ascending sort order to descending by including the `ColumnSorting.descending` value (defined in DBBBuilder.swift) as one of the items in the array.

 _joinPropertiesToPopulate_: An optional array of strings for properties from join tables (arrays, binary values and DBBTableObject types) to include in the results.
 Properties that are omitted do not have their values populated.
 This can enhance performance if the object graph is complex and not all properties are needed in certain cases.

-_sorting_: An optional array of strings for column sort orders, by sort priorty.
-All columns receive the same ascending or descending order.
-You can change the default ascending sort order to descending by including the `ColumnSorting.descending` value (defined in DBBBuilder.swift) as one of the items in the array.

-_conditions_: An optional array of strings specifying conditions to match on, which are added to a WHERE clause.
-Each array item should define one condition to match on, e.g. "score > 50".
-By default, condition clauses are created with AND logic.
-If you instead want OR logic, add "OR" as an item in the array.

 _distinct_: A boolean value for specifying distinct return values.
 The default for this option is False.

 There are several convenience methods for getting partially populated DBBQueryOptions instances.
 If you declare the instance as a var at the calling site, you can modify other properties as desired.

+`public static func options(withConditions conditions: [String]? = nil, properties: [String]? = nil, sortColumns: [String]? = nil, ascendingSort: Bool = true, distinct: Bool = false) -> DBBQueryOptions`

+Convenience method to create a DBBQueryOptions instance with conditions, property name, and sorting arrays, or any combination thereof.

+_conditions_: A string array with the conditions that should be met.
+Optional.

+_properties_: A string array with the names of properties to include in query results.
+Optional.

+_sortColumns_: A string array with the names of columns results should be sorted on, in priority order.
+Optional.

+_ascendingSort_: A Bool value indicating whether columns should be sorted in ascending order.
+Optional.
+The default value is True.

+_distinct_: An optional Bool value specifying whether it should be a DISTINCT fetch.
+Optional.
+The default value is False.

+_Returns_: A DBBQueryOptions instance with the specified options set to the input received.

 `public static func queryOptionsWithPropertyNames(_ properties: [String], distinct: Bool = false) -> DBBQueryOptions`